 4-H Delivery Styles

 When most people think of 4-H, they think of 4-H clubs.
-Although 4-H clubs are the most commonly known and a meaningful long-term experience, there are six other ways 4-H reaches youth.
+Although 4-H clubs are the most commonly known and meaningful long-term experience, there are six other ways 4-H reaches youth.
 Each “delivery mode” serves a different purpose but all are potentially useful for serving youth, ages 5-19, and meeting their diverse needs.
 4-H staff also use these as categories to report participation in 4-H to government agencies at local, state, and federal levels.
-Here is how the seven 4-H delivery modes are defined and how participation in them are reported.
+Here is how the six 4-H delivery modes are defined and how participation in them is reported.

 Members of an organized group of youth, led by an adult, with a planned program that is carried on throughout all or most of the year.
 4-H clubs may meet in any location and typically have elected officers and a set of rules approved by the membership to govern the club.
 Standard 4-H clubs involve youth, ages 9-19, and focus on in-depth learning of one or more projects.
 4-H Cloverbud clubs provide youth, ages 5-8, with an introduction to 4-H in a non-competitive environment.
 4-H clubs might meet in the community, on military installations, in schools during school hours, as well as in school age child care settings after school.
 Refer to the 4-H Honor Club information sheet, or your county 4-H office, to learn details of what an ideal 4-H club is expected to do.
 See "How to Start a 4-H Club" in the 4-H Leader Training Series for guidance.